 Welcome to Georgetown Qatar’s Model United Nations Program

-The FIRST Georgetown Fall MUN conference will be held VIRTUALLY through Zoom.
 Please note that this conference is ONLY open to high school students in Qatar.
 We invite interested schools to apply for a team of 6 student delegates (one delegation) to the conference.
 The conference will not interfere with school timings.
-The maximum we can accommodate is TWO delegations or 12 students per school.
+The maximum we can accommodate is up to TWO delegations or 12 students per school.
+However, we cannot guarantee two delegations for each school, it will be on a first-come-first-served basis.
 We do not accept individual delegates, if your school applies for its own delegation(s).
 If your school does not have a MUN club or MUN counselor, please email us at firstname.lastname@example.org

-There is no conference fee and attendance to the virtual conference is FREE.
+There is no conference fee and attendance to the conference is FREE.
+We do no accept new registrations on the day of the conference and unregistered students on the day of the conference.

+In light of the current circumstances, we are hoping and aiming for an in-person experience.
+If an in-person conference is not possible, we will be resorting to a virtual conference as last year.
+However, we can only confirm the format of the conference later owing to the evolving nature of the COVID-19 restrictions in Qatar.
 Please note that committee and country allocations will be sent to the school counselors on first come first served basis.
-We encourage shcools to apply as soon as possible to secure their spots!
+We encourage schools to apply as soon as possible to secure their spots!
 Delegates are required to research both the country they will represent at the conference as well as the specific topics to be debated in their assigned committee.

-All of our committees are chaired by Georgetown University Qatar students.
+All committees at the conference are chaired by Georgetown University Qatar students.

 Conference Theme: Diversity and Integration in a World of Conflict